Underwater hockey: 4-a-side

+Classification

+There have been debates throughout the sport's history on its classification as either a breath-control sports or an extreme-apnoea sport.
+Though a 2023 study on submersion times in matches ranging from club friendlies to national championship matches found that the average player's submersion time was 12.1 seconds when in possession of the puck and 9.3 when without the puck, thus falling short of the 45 second breath hold requirement for clarification as an extreme-apnoea sport.

 Equipment

 Players wear a diving mask, snorkel and fins, and carry in one (either) hand a short stick or pusher for playing the puck.
 A full list of equipment is given below:

 Swimwear

 There are usually no restrictions on swimwear, however baggy trunks or shorts are not recommended as they reduce speed and increase drag in the water.
 Typical swimwear is swim briefs or jammers for male players and athletic style racerback two-piece swimsuits with drawstring bottoms or one-piece swimsuits for female players.
 Additionally, wetsuits are not allowed according to Rule 3.3.8 of the CMAS International Rules for Underwater Hockey, Eleventh Edition.

 Mask

 A diving mask is used for several reasons: